 Associate Professor Alex Sims

-Alex is an Associate Professor in the Department of Commercial Law and Head of Department of Commercial Law.
+Alex is an Associate Professor in the Department of Commercial Law.
 She teaches a wide range of commercial law subjects.
 Her primary areas of research and publication are on blockchain technology (the regulation of cryptocurrenices and legal issues surrounding smart contracts), consumer law and intellectual property law (in particular copyright law).

 Buying cryptocurrencies: I have lots of people approach me asking for advice on how and where to buy cryptocurrencies and/or what cryptocurrencies to purchase because they think they can make money.
 I am not a financial advisor and I will not give people such advice.
 Blockchain technology is very important, but the rampant speculation that is going on is not good for the blockchain eco-system, for more see this article.